Henry Morris (satirist)

 In 2022, Morris anonymously published his first book, The Diary of a Secret Tory MP: (Almost!)
 True Stories from the Heart of British Politics, which received praise from LBC host James O'Brien and The Times columnist Caitlin Moran.

 In May 2023, his Twitter account began teasing he was going to reveal his identity.
-Lampooning former health secretary Matt Hancock’s appearance on I’m A Celebrity...
-Get My Out of Here, Morris tweeted: 'I'm going to stand down as an MP and tell you who I am.
+Lampooning former health secretary Matt Hancock’s appearance on I'm a Celebrity...Get Me Out of Here!, Morris tweeted: 'I'm going to stand down as an MP and tell you who I am.
 The Tory brand is starting to get a bit toxic and I'd love to eat kangaroo bollocks on I'm a Celeb one day.'
 On 31 May 2023, he posted a new episode of The Tories in which he appeared himself, revealing his name.

 A subsequent BBC interview uncovered him as a personal trainer and ultramarathon runner living in Wales.
 Asked on BBC News about the reaction to unmasking himself, Morris said: “The people who were following me since the start have been saying very nice things about me and saying thank you for keeping them entertained during the pandemic.
 I’m still going to carry on.
 Unless there’s some weird alchemy about pretending to be a Tory MP that makes you really funny, I reckon I can keep doing it with a straight bat as Henry Morris.”
-When asked if he’d have launched the account in response to a Labour party government, he replied he would if they’d behaved as badly, adding, "But you'd have to go some to be as corrupt and incompetent as what we are currently witnessing."
+When asked if he’d have launched the account in response to a Labour Party government, he replied he would if they’d behaved as badly, adding, "But you'd have to go some to be as corrupt and incompetent as what we are currently witnessing."
 This appeared to lead the interviewer to change the subject, then end the interview while Morris was still answering a question.

 Now tweeting under his own name, Morris has written and presented a series of wider-ranging satirical videos, tackling net zero, the profiteering of UK water companies and the knowing complicity of fossil fuel producers in global warming.
 These first appeared on Chris Packham's DIY Youtube wildlife series 8 Out of 10 Bats.